TRT Global - Sudan denounces ‘parallel government’ by paramilitary RSF

-Sudan condemned an announcement by the paramilitary Rapid Support Forces (RSF) to form a “parallel government”.
+Sudan has condemned an announcement by the paramilitary Rapid Support Forces (RSF) to form a “parallel government”.

 In a statement on Sunday, the Sudanese Foreign Ministry described the RSF move as “a complete disregard and contempt for the suffering of the Sudanese people, who have endured all forms of violence, persecution and torture at the hands of this terrorist militia”.

-Calling the RSF-led cabinet a “phantom government”, the ministry said the move was “clear evidence of the defeat and rout of the rebel group at the hands of our valiant armed forces”.
+Calling the RSF-led administration a “phantom government”, the ministry said the move was “clear evidence of the defeat and rout of the rebel group at the hands of our valiant armed forces”.

-In February, the RSF and other allied rebel leaders agreed in Kenya to form a government for a "New Sudan," aiming to challenge the army-led administration's legitimacy and secure advanced arms imports.
+In February, the RSF and other allied rebel leaders agreed to form a government for a "New Sudan," aiming to challenge the army-led administration's legitimacy.

 How did we get here?